Tax system

 Corporate tax

-The general rate of corporate tax in Spain is 25%, though newly formed companies can pay a rate of 15%.
+The general rate of corporate tax in Spain is 25%.
+Newly formed companies can pay a rate of 15% for the first two years.

 Companies must file tax returns within 6 months and 25 days after the end of their accounting period.
 Corporate tax is paid in installments in April, October, and December.